hazelcast/hazelcast-reference-manual/src/Queue.md

 ### Getting a Queue and Putting Items

-Use the HazelcastInstance `getQueue` method to get the queue, then use the queue `put` method to put items into the queue.
+Use the Hazelcast instance's `getQueue` method to get the queue, then use the queue's `put` method to put items into the queue.

 ```java
 import com.hazelcast.core.Hazelcast;